Khoalabear0424/PantryPal/README.md

 ## Motivation <hr>

-Friend Finder is a simple application that use a relational databse MySQL to run analysis on the answers that each user submits.

-It provides good practice for those who want to practice creating a full stack application using MySQL.
+Do you find that you often forget about the food in the back of your fridge or hidden away in your pantry?
+I know that this happens to me a lot.
+I wanted to make an application that would be simple enough to use and informative enough so that I can always keep track of the foods that I have.

 ## Tech/Framework Used <hr>

-jQuery, Node.js, Express, MySQL
+jQuery, Bootstrap, EJS, Node.js, Express, Bcrypt, MySQL, RESTFUL

 ## Installation <hr>